waggle-sensor/sage-website/docs/reference-guides/plugin-development.md

 3. To connect to the node, execute `ssh waggle-dev-node-V032` and enter your _passphrase_ (required twice).

 You should see the following message,

-> Welcome to our node SSH gateway, Bhupendra Raut!
 > We are connecting you to node V032

 :::info